stratumn/go-indigonode/doc/extend.md

 // Exposer exposes a type to other services. type Exposer interface {
 	// Expose exposes a type to other services.
 Services that depend on
-	// this service will receive the return object in their Plug method if
+	// this service will receive the returned object in their Plug method
-	// they have one.
+	// if they have one.
 Services that are friendly with this services will
 	// receive the returned object in their Befriend method.
 	Expose() interface{}
 }